yykamei/strong_csv/README.md

 For example, some columns may have to be integers because of database requirements.
 It would be cumbersome to write such validations always.

-strong_json helps you to mitigate such a drudgery by letting you declare desired types beforehand.
+strong_csv helps you to mitigate such a drudgery by letting you declare desired types beforehand.

 ## Installation